juliorojas81871/netflix-clone/README.md

 If anyone want see this code, [please click at this link](https://netflix-clone-bzaptwtwf-juliorojas81871.vercel.app/).

+The Credit Card number to use is 4242 4242 4242 4242.
+The expiration, CVC, name, and address can be anything you want.

 ## Technologies & Methods Used

 NextJS, TailwindCSS, React, Hooks, Stripe Checkout, Firebase, NextAuth, TypeScript, Recoil, MaterialUI, Heroicons